DOSHAS (CONSTITUTIONS)

 The symptoms may not be apparent immediately, but there is no question that many of the products people are using on their skin today is linked to the weakening of their immune systems, among other things.
 Immune function is weakened by fighting Ama and disposing of foreign substances, yet it is strengthened by the use of nourishing oils that expel Ama.
 Ayurveda states that you should only put things on your skin that you can put in your mouth.

-Sesame oil is the primary vegetable oil used for external application.
+Sesame oil is the primary seed oil used for external application.
 It is sweet, bitter and astringent in taste, warming in action and easily penetrates and nourishes the skin.
 It soothes and reduces the effects of excess Vata without aggravating Kapha and promotes stability and strength.
 In conditions where Pitta is predominant Sunflower is the oil of choice.
 Sesame, Sunflower and all other oils used in Snehana are fortified when prepared with herbal decoctions and essential oils to enhance their effectiveness for individual clients.
 Ghee (clarified butter) is used in therapies where the main objective is to absorb as much oil as possible.
 By itself, ghee has remarkable properties as a nutritive and medicinal substance.
 Ghee increases the strength of the digestive, tissue and cellular agnis (metabolic fires), while decreasing heat and inflammation due to excess Pitta, pacifies Vata without aggravating Kapha and softens and lubricates the tissues and joints.
 It also carries the therapeutic qualities of the other herbal substances without losing its capacity to increase digestive fire and promote secretions.

-As in so many other aspects of Pancha karma, the herbal oils are selected with reference to the client’s Ayurvedic constitution.
-Each oil is decocted using the herbs and essential oils which Ayurvedic texts specify to balance each Dosha.
+As in so many other aspects of Pancha karma, the herbal oils are selected with reference to the client’s Ayurveda constitution.
+Each oil is decocted using the herbs and essential oils which Ayurveda texts specify to balance each Dosha.
 Both the massage technique and the herbs allow the oil to penetrate deep into the tissues to loosen the grip of the Ama (toxins) lodged there.
 The Ama which has formed on the walls of the tissues and channels is also loosened.
 The channels are thus opened so that the toxins can be more easily removed from the tissues via the GI tract during massage.
 Though this is the main purpose of Snehana, it also makes the body supple, increases strength, reduces stress and nourishes the tissues.
 Snehana’s actual meaning implies kindness, tenderness and love, and true to its meaning, it is a thoroughly soothing and blissful experience.

 MARMA CHIKITSA (VITAL POINT THERAPY)

 Marma means secret, hidden.
 Marma points are physical structures that connect to other physiological structures.
 They are gateways of life.
 Those sites which are painful, severely tender or show abnormal tension should also be considered as Marma or vital points.
 Marma points are the extensions and crossroads of the Chakras (energy centers), Nadis (energy channels) and Srotas (physiological channels) and they are the meeting place of muscles, bones, tendons, arteries, veins and joints, life entirely resides in them.
 The Marma points access all vital organs.
 They can turn on or off Prana (life energy) flow.
 They can tap into energy flow and direct it, allowing us to make a greater connection with the greater powers of life and nature.
 This is an important tool for Pranic healing.
 Understanding the conditions of a Marma is an important tool to dislodge emotions and toxins that have built up over the years.
-Disease is reflected in pain, blockage or swelling in these areas even before it manifests as typical symptoms recognised in Allopathy and other health systems.
+Disease is reflected in pain, blockage or swelling in these areas even before it manifests as typical symptoms recognized in Allopathy and other health systems.

 Marmani carry messages to organs, systems and cells.
 Every cell has its own intelligence, consciousness, memory and electric polarity.
 The electromagnetic field of the body is always acting and reacting with outside energies.
 There are 108 main Marma points in the human body which act as receivers and transmitters of these energies.
 Marma Chikitsa is an integral part of Ayurveda and it is closely related to the traditional martial art form of Kerala, known as Kalaripayattu.

 Marmani are similar to the pressure points used in reflexology and acupressure.
 In fact, it is the system of Marmani that is the origin of these systems and acupuncture.
 Marmani are not directly related to the energetic acupressure meridians, but many acupressure points and meridians are the same as Marmani and Nadis.
 Like in acupuncture, the Marmani are measured by finger units (Anjali).
 They are an integral part of Ayurveda and they offer a direct means to treat the Nadis and the Prana within them.
 The three ancient texts that form the three pillars of Ayurveda: the Charaka Samhita, the Sushruta Samhita and the Ashtanga Hrdayam, all talk about Marma points.
 The text by Sushruta deals with them extensively as it is primarily concerned with surgery.
-Knowledge of the Marmani was mandatory for a surgeon, yet all Ayurvedic Practitioners knew of them and the threat to life that they hold should they be injured.
+Knowledge of the Marmani was mandatory for a surgeon, yet all Ayurveda Practitioners knew of them and the threat to life that they hold should they be injured.

 Marma Chikitsa pacifies all the Doshas, especially Vata, re-establishing the ideal channels of movement throughout the body.
 It helps remove blocks in energy channels, creating physical, mental and emotional flexibility.
 Because of Ama (toxins) and excess Vata, human beings after 35 or 40 years of age start to become rigid.
 As Vata increases in our body, we experience degeneration.
 This rigidity can mean becoming fixed in ideas, emotions and physical movements.
 An experienced practitioner can help relieve many chronic disorders by working with the vital Marma points located throughout the body.